POST-TRAUMATIC STRESS DISORDER (PTSD) AND TRAUMA THERAPY

 We recognize that there is a difference between knowing that your traumatic experience was in the past and actually feeling calm and secure.
 In sessions, we provide a safe space and warm, compassionate guidance to help you overcome feelings of shame and self-criticism that have prevented you from healing and moving past your experience.
 Instead of shielding yourself from pain – and, as a result, love and safety – you can see your situation more clearly and begin feeling the goodness of the world again.

-We take a compassionate, integrative approach to trauma therapy to help you set goals and experience healing in your life and relationships.
+We take a compassionate, integrated approach to trauma therapy to help you set goals and experience healing in your life and relationships.
 With compassionate mind training, you can calm feelings of anxiety and shame while also cultivate a more peaceful and hopeful state of mind.
 You can learn how to receive compassion and understanding from others instead of reacting with defensiveness or suspicion.
 Once you can calm your fears and see your situation from a new perspective, you will give yourself room to experience joy and love in your life.

 The strategies we develop during our trauma therapy sessions are tailored to your unique situation.
 By learning practical skills and tools that address not just your cognitive needs, but your emotional and relationship needs as well, you can resolve trauma and take back control of your life.
 You may be interested in trauma therapy but still, have questions or concerns…